-- Working with government to help with post-pandemic economic recovery: As a financial institution, we understand the importance of supporting the government's efforts to revive the economy after the pandemic.
-We are committed to working closely with the government to identify opportunities for collaboration and support, and to provide the necessary financial services and resources to help businesses and individuals recover from the economic impact of the pandemic. - Data security and privacy: We take data security and privacy very seriously and have robust systems and processes in place to protect our customers' information.
+Government Ways We Interact Government banking teams Dialogue through industry associations Key ESG concerns Key ESG Concerns Working with government to help with post-pandemic economic recovery Data security and privacy Working towards economic inclusion and equality Adequate tax contribution to public finances How We Respond • Working with government to help with post-pandemic economic recovery: As a financial institution, we understand the importance of supporting the government's efforts to revive the economy after the pandemic.
+We are committed to working closely with the government to identify opportunities for collaboration and support, and to provide the necessary financial services and resources to help

+- businesses and individuals recover from the economic impact of the pandemic. • Data security and privacy: We take data security and privacy very seriously and have robust systems and processes in place to protect our customers' information.
 We comply with all relevant regulations and standards related to data privacy and work closely with regulatory bodies to ensure our practices are up to date.
 We have set up the office of the data protection officer and developed a policy on an enterprise privacy risk management policy. - Working towards economic inclusion and equality: We believe that financial services should be accessible to everyone, and we are committed to promoting economic inclusion and equality.
 We work with government and other stakeholders to identify opportunities to support underserved communities and to provide financial education and resources to help them achieve their financial goals.
 We also strive to provide fair and equitable access to our products and services to ensure that all customers are treated equally. - Adequate tax contribution to public finances: We are committed to paying our fair share of taxes.
 In 2022 we remitted 7.4B in taxes

-Strategic Partners

-- Partnership meetings virtually or in person - Corporate events

-- Conferences and workshops - Calls and email engagements

-- Transparency in disclosures

-- Reporting standards and frameworks

-- Environmental and Social Risks

-- · Human rights Key ESG concerns

-- Governance, conduct

-- Compliance with regulations, contract terms

-- Integrity utilization of facilities for designated/ agreed purposes
+Strategic Partners Ways We Interact Partnership meetings virtually or in personCorporate events Conferences and workshopsCalls and email engagements Key ESG Concerns Transparency in disclosures Reporting standards and frameworks Environmental and Social Risks Human rights Key ESG concerns Governance, conduct Compliance with regulations, contract terms Integrity - utilization of facilities for designated/ agreed purposes How We Respond • Transparency in disclosures: We believe in being transparent and open in our disclosures, which is who

-- Transparency in disclosures: We believe in being transparent and open in our disclosures, which is why we regularly share information on our operations and financial performance with our strategic and lending partners. - Reporting standards and frameworks: We are committed to adhering to globally recognized reporting standards including the International Integrated Reporting Council, Global Reporting Initiatives (GRI), Task Force on Climate Related Disclosures (TCFD) and other frameworks to ensure transparency and accuracy in our reporting. - Environmental and Social Risks: We have put in place measures to identify and manage these risks in our lending and investment activities by refreshing our Environmental and Social Management System (ESMS) - Human rights: We are committed to upholding human rights in all our operations and have policies and procedures in place to ensure that we comply with applicable laws and regulations. - Governance, conduct: We maintain high standards of governance and conduct, and our policies and procedures are designed to ensure that we operate in a responsible and ethical manner. - Compliance with regulations, contract terms: We comply with all applicable regulations and contract terms, and we work closely with our strategic and lending partners to ensure that we meet their requirements. - Integrity utilization of facilities for designated/ agreed purposes: We use the facilities provided by our strategic and lending partners only for the designated/agreed purposes, and we maintain complete transparency in our operations to ensure that we maintain the integrity of our relationships including providing them with periodic reports
+- we regularly share information on our operations and financial performance with our strategic and lending partners. - Reporting standards and frameworks: We are committed to adhering to globally recognized reporting standards including the International Integrated Reporting Council, Global Reporting Initiatives (GRI), Task Force on Climate Related Disclosures (TCFD) and other frameworks to ensure transparency and accuracy in our reporting. - Environmental and Social Risks: We have put in place measures to identify and manage these risks in our lending and investment activities by refreshing our Environmental and Social Management - Human rights: We are committed to upholding human rights in all our operations and have policies and procedures in place to ensure that we comply with applicable laws and regulations. - Governance, conduct: We maintain high standards of governance and conduct, and our policies and procedures are designed to ensure that we operate in a responsible and ethical manner. - Compliance with regulations, contract terms: We comply with all applicable regulations and contract terms, and we work closely with our strategic and lending partners to ensure that we meet their requirements. - Integrity utilization of facilities for designated/ agreed purposes: We use the facilities provided by our strategic and lending partners only for the designated/agreed purposes, and we maintain complete transparency in our operations to ensure that we maintain the integrity of our relationships including providing them with periodic reports